gocd/docs.go.cd/faq/dev_use_current_revision_in_build.md

 ## Use current revision in a build

 It is often useful to use the current version control revision number in your build.
 For example, you might want to use the svn version number in the name of your binary for tracing purposes.
-Go makes much of this information available to your build scripts as environment variables.
+GoCD makes much of this information available to your build scripts as environment variables.

 ### Example usages